CLI¶

 session) workload.

 -w, --workspace TEXT The Beaker workspace to pull experiments from.
-If not

 -a, --author TEXT Pull the latest experiment workload for a particular